Azure/missionlz-edge/src/bicep/README.md

 #### **Custom MLZ Instance deployment**

 To deploy an instance of MLZ with customized parameters, utilize the `--parameters` parameter and specify the parameter/value paris to be overriden.
-The example below is a customer deployment that overrides the `f5VmAuthenticationType` default of `password` with `sshPublicKey`:
+The example below is a customer deployment that overrides the `f5VmAuthenticationType` default of `sshPublicKey` with `password`:

 ```plaintext
 az deployment sub create \